Minimal families of curves on surfaces: Introduction

 In \cite{nls1} we have shown that the following

 \textbf{Problem 2.} \textit{Classify minimal families on algebraic complex surfaces embedded in projective space.}

 can be reduced to classifying minimal families on weak Del Pezzo surfaces and geometrically ruled surfaces.
 We already showed that the unique minimal family on a geometrically ruled surface is defined by the ruling.
 Thus by solving problem 1, we solve problem 2.

-We recall the solution problem 2 in \cite{nls1}: Theorem~\ref{thm:f3_optfam}.
+We recall the solution of problem 2 in \cite{nls1}: \THM{f3_optfam}.
 From this result it follows that we can construct a surface with $n$ minimal families, by blowing up the plane in $n$ points which are not infinitely near.
-From Proposition~\ref{prop:f3_num_min_fam} it follows that a nonplanar surface which admits a minimal non-fibration family has at most 2412 minimal families.
+From \PRP{f3_num_min_fam} it follows that a nonplanar surface which admits a minimal non-fibration family has at most 2412 minimal families.
 See \cite{cal1} for a different approach towards the solution of problem 2 where families are classified up to Cremona equivalence.

-Multiple conical surfaces are surfaces which contain at least two families of conics.
-These surfaces were classified in \cite{Schicho:00a}.
-As an application of our classification of minimal families, Theorem~\ref{thm:f3_conical} provides an alternative proof for the following problem:
+Multiple conical surfaces are surfaces which contain at least 2 families of conics.
+These surfaces were classified in \cite{sch6}.
+As an application of our classification of minimal families, \THM{f3_conical} provides an alternative proof for the following problem:

 \textbf{Problem 3.} \textit{Classify algebraic surfaces containing a family of conics.}